Nominations open for Ards and North Down Civic Awards

 An additional recipient will be selected by the Mayor for the Mayor’s Special Civic Award to recognise their outstanding service or special qualities.

-The Mayor of Ards and North Down, Councillor Alistair Cathcart, said: “When I became Mayor, I wanted to ensure the return of the Ards and North Down Civic Awards.
+Mayor Alistair Cathcart said: “When I became Mayor, I wanted to ensure the return of the Ards and North Down Civic Awards.
 It is a great opportunity to recognise individuals and community groups who have gone the extra mile.

+“The awards recognise those who help to make our borough a better place and anyone living or working in Ards and North Down can be nominated.

 The first Ards and North Down Civic Awards ceremony was held in 2016 and recognised those who go ‘above and beyond’ in their contributions to the community.